ocf/ocfweb/ocfweb/docs/docs/staff/procedures/gapps.md

 * It can be useful to have a separation between OCF and Calnet accounts.

 ## Making an account
-Google Apps accounts are available upon request for **any OCF staffer**.
-Before getting one, staffers should be aware that OCF emails will be sent to the new account instead of the Calnet account that they're used to.
+Google Apps accounts are available upon request for OCF staff members, and are granted at SM discretion.
+Upon getting one, staffers should be aware that OCF emails will be sent to the new account instead of the Calnet account that they're used to.

 Making a new account requires Google Admin privileges: